 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-The kitchen of my house stays in its best condition, always tidy and organized.
-Thanks to my mom.
-I am really surprised by the fact that she maintains consistency in keeping the kitchen organized, maybe because she can’t stand a cluttered kitchen.
+The kitchen of my house is always tidy and organized, thanks to my mom.
+She’s very consistent in keeping the kitchen organized, maybe because she can’t stand a cluttered kitchen.
 A neat freak.

 1. Wall Hanger

 This DIY idea from Ich Designer easily transforms IKEA bed slats into a wall hanger.
-All you need is some additional hooks on the bed slats so as to use it to hang things such as cooking utensils.
+All you need is some additional hooks on the bed slats to hang things such as cooking utensils.
 The hooks are of such style that you don’t need to fix them permanently on the slats to use them for hanging.
 You can remove them or shift them whenever you want.

 Get bed slats.